Bible Study, faith

 What does being crucified mean?

-True Christianity is submitting to God’s will for your life, a situation, and this earth.
-We often want situations to go our way and end perfectly.
-But, Christ’s way ended perfectly in death.
-This is displayed in 1 Corinthians 11:1: “Follow Me (Paul’s suffering for the Gospel) As I Follow Christ (Like Jesus, Paul layed down his life to preach the Gospel to sinners).”
+True Christianity involves submitting to God’s will for your life, situations, and the earth.
+Often, we desire situations to end perfectly, but Christ’s way ended perfectly in death.
+This is exemplified in 1 Corinthians 11:1: “Follow Me (Paul’s suffering for the Gospel) As I Follow Christ (Like Jesus, Paul laid down his life to preach the Gospel to sinners).”

-Thank GOD we have more religious freedoms than the early disciples experienced.
-So, our suffering usually looks a little different now a days (in some countries).
-Ultimately being crucified means that we will be put in situations where it literally feels like you are dying.
-It feels like you’re dying because the situations will be used to burn out the impurities in you: selfishness, distrust, control, jealousy, defensiveness, rebellion, manipulation, fear, etc.
+Thankfully, we have more religious freedoms than the early disciples did, so our suffering usually looks different nowadays (in some countries).
+Ultimately, being crucified means being put in situations that make it feel like you are dying.
+These situations are used to burn out impurities such as selfishness, distrust, control, jealousy, defensiveness, rebellion, manipulation, and fear.

-Your crucifixion situation may be a bad financial situation, emotional healing, preaching the Gospel in a tense atmosphere, praying for a dysfunctional spouse, believing for the healing of a child, etc. Everyone’s refinement process is different.
-One of the situations that refined me was creating this website.
-I quit my full time job and took a huge salary cut.
-But, I had dreams were God confirming I should create this website and I felt the call.
+Your crucifixion situation may be a financial crisis, emotional healing, preaching the Gospel in a tense atmosphere, praying for a dysfunctional spouse, or believing for the healing of a child.
+Everyone’s refinement process is different.
+Creating this website was one of the situations that refined me.
+I quit my full-time job and took a significant salary cut because I felt God’s call to create this website.
 So, I had to die to my pride, selfishness, greed, fear, and distrust.
-Another dying to flesh situation is my singleness, you can read more about my waiting here.
+Another situation that required me to die to my flesh was my singleness, which you can read more about here.

-Jesus was tempted in every way yet he did not sin.
-Jesus only did what he heard the father doing.
-And, Jesus forgave, loved, and brought many into the knowledge of the father.
-In this way, we should initiate Jesus Christ.
-We should strive to love people, even when it's hard, so they too can experience the healing and miraculous power off the Cross.
+Jesus was tempted in every way, yet He did not sin.
+Jesus only did what He heard the Father doing.
+And, Jesus forgave, loved, and brought many into the knowledge of the Father.
+In this way, we should emulate Jesus Christ.
+We should strive to love people, even when it’s hard, so they too can experience the healing and miraculous power of the Cross.

 What are the benefits of following Christ?